 How is an oophorectomy performed?

 There are various ways a surgeon can remove an ovary.
 Each procedure carries its own risk and recovery time.
-Your physician will recommend the procedure best for your case.

 Risks / Benefits

 An oophorectomy benefits people who have specific medical conditions or diseases, or people who are at higher risk of developing ovarian cancer.
 Getting an oophorectomy can treat or minimize symptoms of these diseases or conditions, and prevent ovarian cancer in certain high-risk individuals.